pranavatreya/roboarena_evaluator/README.md

 # RoboArena

-Welcome to RoboArena, our distributed robot evaluation benchmark!
-This README explains how to run the **evaluation client** script, how to configure it for your institution’s setup, and tips on providing **high-quality, detailed feedback** that will help us improve our robot learning benchmark.
+Thanks for being a part of the evaluation team of RoboArena!
+This README explains how to run the evaluation client script, how to configure it for your institution’s setup, and some tips on picking tasks for evaluation and providing high-quality feedback used for evaluating policies.

 ---

+## Evaluator Guide

+We wrote an evaluate guide here https://docs.google.com/document/d/1g-Z1lGUozbynA3U2khogBdLBZnrRTg9o2oqZUZkOwI4/edit?usp=sharing.
+Please make sure you're faimilar with its contents before running evals!

 ## Installation

-1. **Clone or copy** this repository.
+1. Clone this repo.
 2. Ensure you have **Python 3.7+** installed.
 3. Install dependencies.